anewstead/sb-vitest/README.md

 Here we are testing function logic, input, output,
 I.E. there should not be anything directly requiring display to be tested.
 This is Front-end code so test files run in a **JSDOM emulated browser environment**.
-This environment is significantly more effient for functionalhuh wtf, testing than running in actual browser.
+This environment is significantly more effient for testing than running in actual browser.

 #### Node scripts (file.spec.ts)